winsvold/sanity/packages/@sanity/client/README.md

 const client = sanityClient({
   projectId: 'your-project-id',
   dataset: 'bikeshop',
+  apiVersion: '2019-01-29', // use current UTC date - see "specifying API version"!
-  token: 'sanity-auth-token', // or leave blank to be anonymous user
+  token: 'sanity-auth-token', // or leave blank for unauthenticated usage
   useCdn: true // `false` if you want to ensure fresh data })
 ```

 `const client = sanityClient(options)`

 Initializes a new Sanity Client.
-Required options are `projectId` and `dataset`.
+Required options are `projectId`, `dataset` and `apiVersion`.
+Setting a value for `useCdn` is encouraged.

+### Specifying API version

+Sanity uses ISO dates (YYYY-MM-DD) in UTC timezone for versioning.
+The explanation for this can be found [in the documentation](http://sanity.io/help/api-versioning)

+In general, unless you know what API version you want to use, you'll want to set it to todays UTC date.
+By doing this, you'll get all the latest bugfixes and features, while preventing any timezone confusion and locking the API to prevent breaking changes.

+**Note**: Do not be tempted to use a dynamic value for the `apiVersion`.
+The whole reason for setting a static value is to prevent unexpected, breaking changes.

+In future versions, specifying an API version will be required.
+For now (to maintain backwards compatiblity) not specifying a version will trigger a deprecation warning and fall back to using `v1`.

 ### Fetch a single document